gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

 **Time**

-**Requirements:**  Sing one musical theatre song and bring your piano sheet music (or digital karaoke accompaniment) to the audition.
-Please fill out our online audition form using the following link.
-Feel free to bring a head shot and resume to auditions as well.
+**Requirements:**  Prepare one musical theatre song and bring your piano sheet music (or digital karaoke accompaniment) to the audition.
+Feel free to bring a head shot and resume to auditions as well, but it is not required.
+Please fill out our online audition form using the following link and you will be contacted with an audition time.

    [Submit Audition](https://forms.gle/q5Wy6r4JMA3VNDEL8)